dvriesman/UpcomingMovies/README.md

 - Another design issue: The correct moment of  download image's posters.
 (I chose to store the image in movie dto as the movies are being loaded, but maybe I should load only for current movies being displayed).
 - I discovered that I must control states by myself when I change my mobile orientation. (save state and retrieve state).
 - Unit tests - Missing, not enough time.
+- Very ugly: I need to get some tips on Android Layout.

 ## Limitations
 - Retrofit isn't keeping the order of json returned by TMdb even if I use a ordered list as returned type, It's not clear if I should sort the result  by date or another field.